How We Work

 Building Toward Independence

-That means using your people and systems wherever possible, documenting the process as it runs, identifying the long-term internal owner early, and making capability transfer part of the work from day one.
+In a customer-owned CoE, that means using your people and systems wherever possible, documenting the process as it runs, identifying the long-term internal owner early, and making capability transfer part of the work from day one.

 What Success Looks Like

-At 12 months: The COE has touched a majority of the company.
+At 12 months: The CoE has touched a majority of the company.
 The pattern of working has become standard practice.
-The COE has dissolved into how the company operates.
+The CoE has dissolved into how the company operates.

 The real measure: does the customer get a better, more consistent experience because the work behind it actually flows?